A circular economy route map to ensure London thrives now and in the future

-Some stakeholders are already signed up to deliver actions, but LWARB is looking for others to get involved and help make London a city where circular economy businesses can flourish.
+Some stakeholders are already signed up to deliver actions, but we’re always looking for others to get involved and help make London a city where circular economy businesses can flourish.

-An economic analysis of the route map estimated that the actions within it can contribute £2.8bn towards the £7bn opportunity identified.
+An economic analysis of the route map estimated that the actions within it can contribute £2.8bn towards a wider £7bn opportunity for the capital.